bagustris/detect-segment-cough/README.md

 At the Embedded Systems Laboratory (ESL) at EPFL, we have developed the COUGHVID database, which is an extensive dataset of COVID-19 cough sounds from around the world, partially validated by expert pulmonologists.
 We contribute our data, signal preprocessing source code, cough classification algorithm, and feature extraction methods to assist the global research community in developing algorithms to automatically screen for COVID-19 based on cough sounds.

+# Data access

+The COUGHVID dataset can be downloaded from the following Zenodo link: https://zenodo.org/record/4048312#.X22TIGgzY2w

 # How to use it: